Name: Richard S. Henry

 Dr. Henry completed his Ph.D. in health psychology at Virginia Commonwealth University in 2020.
 During his graduate studies at Virginia Commonwealth University, he worked as both an instructor and teaching assistant.
 He also holds an MA from the University of South Florida in Women’s and Gender Studies.
 His research focuses on (1) applying intersectional, multicultural, and health frameworks to topics of chronic health/disability, LGBTQ+, and aging; (2) examining social determinants of health (e.g., stigma, disability, individual and collective strengths, coping, and late life experiences); and (3) employing a lifespan/developmental approach to health and healthcare disparities across identity (e.g., gender, LGBTQ+, race/ethnicity, culture), and how they relate to individuals with chronic disease or injury and their caregivers.
 He will be involved in various projects as a postdoctoral fellow for the Scleroderma Patient-centered Intervention Network (SPIN).

-- VCU Distinguished Dissertation Award 2020: Social Sciences, Business, Education: Awarded by Virginia Commonwealth University, The Graduate School.
+- VCU Distinguished Dissertation Award 2020: Social Sciences, Business, Education.
+Virginia Commonwealth University, The Graduate School.
 2020.

-- Outstanding Health Psychology Graduate Student Award: Awarded by Virginia Commonwealth University, Department of Psychology.
+- Outstanding Health Psychology Graduate Student Award.
+Virginia Commonwealth University, Department of Psychology.
 2020.

-- Elite Peer Reviewer of 2019: Awarded by Rehabilitation Psychology the official journal of APA division 22.
+- Elite Peer Reviewer of 2019.
+Rehabilitation Psychology the official journal of APA division 22.
 2020.

-- Sunil K. Sengupta VA Student Research Travel Award: Awarded by APA’s Division 22 and the Department of Veterans Affairs for the poster entitled “Connections between Parkinson's disease symptomology and experiences of stigma.”
+- Sunil K. Sengupta VA Student Research Travel Award.
+APA’s Division 22 and the Department of Veterans Affairs for the poster entitled “Connections between Parkinson's disease symptomology and experiences of stigma.”
 2019.

-- Sunil K. Sengupta VA Student Research Travel Award: Awarded by APA’s Division 22 and the Department of Veterans Affairs for the poster entitled “Parkinson's symptoms and caregiver affiliate stigma: A multinational study.”
+- Sunil K. Sengupta VA Student Research Travel Award.
+APA’s Division 22 and the Department of Veterans Affairs for the poster entitled “Parkinson's symptoms and caregiver affiliate stigma: A multinational study.”
 2018.

 Perrin PB, Henry RS, Donovan EK, Cariello AN, Lageman SK, Villaseñor T, Dzierzewski J, Arroyo M, Zarate A, Avila J, Soto-Escageda JA.
 Parkinson’s family needs and caregiver mental health: A cross-cultural comparison between Mexico and the United States.
 NeuroRehabilitation.
-In press.
+2019;45(4):433-42.

 Henry RS, Perrin PB, Coston BM, Witten TM.
 Transgender and gender non-conforming adult preparedness for aging: Concerns for aging, and familiarity with and engagement in planning behaviors.
 International Journal of Transgenderism.
 2020;21(1):58-69.